con-mac/AnagramChecker/README.md

 **** Any feedback on features that I couldn't execute correctly would be greatly appreciated.
 Also, feedback on any areas of my code that are working but could be improved would be awesome.

-Would benifit greatly from any suggestions to work on between now and September.
+Would benifit greatly from any suggestions anyone has to improve this program.

-Thanks for the oppertunity!!